vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Vega Wallet is available to use as a desktop application.
+The Vega Wallet is available to use as a desktop app.
 Set-up takes less than 5 minutes, from downloading the software to connecting to a Vega dApp.

 ## Download and start the Vega Wallet desktop app